AdrianEddy/AIMPYouTube/README.md

 Features
 ---
 - User videos and playlists (including private)
-- Custom urls (users, videos, playlists)
+- Can load YouTube URLs (videos, channels, playlists)
+- Can manage your YouTube playlists (add or remove videos)
 - Multi-language support
 - Exclusions
 - Automatically loads new items (playlists, users, all custom urls)